georgiosTasioulis/MachineLearning/README.md

 Folder 5 Pre Trained CNN hosts a pre-trained Convolutional Neural Network for Image Recognition.
 Some sample pictures which the CNN regognises are also provided

+File 6 RNN hosts a Recursive Neural Network for Image Recognition

+File 7 GAN hosts a Generative Adversarial Network for Image Recognition